kehantan/labbook/docs/assays/plaque.rst

 Refer to :ref:`virus waste <virus waste>` management.

-* There are specific blue plastic bag under the fume hood in the lab for disposing virus related waste.
+* There is a blue hazard waste plastic bag under the fume hood in the lab for disposing virus related waste.
 * Usually the plates that were fixed and stained would be kept in the dark (inside cabinet).
 * Some plates were not fixed because there are no plaque observed under microscope, so there is no use to proceed with fixing and staining.
-You can still fix and stain if you insist to, but if you wanted to dispose, dispense small amount of clorox into each well before disposing the plate into the blue plastic bag.
+You can still fix and stain if you wanted to, but if you wanted to dispose the well plate, dispense small amount of clorox into each well before disposing the plate into the blue plastic bag.